BlockVestify/BlockVestify/README.md

 ## ⚠️ Development Version Notice

-This is a development version (1.0-dev) of BlockVest.
+This is a development version (1.0-dev) of BlockVestify.
 Features may be experimental and subject to change.
 For production use, please wait for stable release.

 ## 🚀 Features